Sustainable Development Goals

 The widespread impact of the pandemic forced many people seeking safety, reunification with family, decent work and better opportunities to take risky migratory routes.

 Data on the fourth indicator (10.7.4) shows that the number of refugees is on the rise worldwide.
-Measured as the number of refugees per 100,000 population, the number of refugees increased by 44% since 2015, from 216 to 311 in 2021.
-Northern Africa and Western Asia is by far the region with the highest share of refugees (1545 per 100,000 population), with over 8 million of the world's 24 million refugees originating from this region.
+Measured as the number of refugees per 100,000 population, the number of refugees increased from 213 to 321 in 2021.
+Northern Africa and Western Asia is by far the region with the highest share of refugees, with over 8 million of the world’s 24 million refugees originating from this region.

 The Nordics

-The OECD does not assess progress on this target, as data at the OECD-country level is only available for the second (10.7.2 migration policies) and fourth indicator (10.7.4 share of refugees).
+No assessment of progress is given for this target, as data is only available for the second (10.7.2 migration policies) and fourth indicator (10.7.4 share of refugees).
 On the latter, there is no clear normative direction for which to assess the target (if the share should be high/low).

 Scores on migration policies (10.7.2) show Denmark at level 2 (partially meets requirements) and the other Nordic countries at level 3 (meets requirements).